-Root causes of seasonal allergies are things that cause immune dysregulation, difficulty processing histamine, and systemic inflammation.
+Root causes of seasonal allergies also cause immune dysregulation, difficulty processing histamine, and systemic inflammation.
 Patterns that I look for include liver and digestive problems, chronic stress, food allergies or sensitivities, unresolved chronic infections, nutrient deficiencies, and past antibiotic use.

 Treatment Strategies For Seasonal Allergies

-To treat allergies acutely we look for herbs or drugs that can:
+To treat allergies acutely, we look for herbs or drugs that: